97.3%

 When the algorithm knows your breaking point better than you do.

-Steven had been walking for an hour.
-No plan.
-No destination.
-Just the gun in his jacket pocket and the weight of three unpaid rent notices folded in his wallet next to twelve dollars and a transit card with negative balance.
+Steven had been walking for an hour with no plan and no destination, just the gun in his jacket pocket and the weight of three unpaid rent notices folded in his wallet next to twelve dollars and a transit card with negative balance.

-His phone buzzed.
-Another job app notification—We’ve decided to move forward with other candidates.
-He swiped it away without reading the rest.
-The motion was automatic now, muscle memory from five hundred rejections.
-He kept scrolling.
+His phone buzzed with another rejection.
+We’ve decided to move forward with other candidates.
+He swiped it away without reading the rest, the motion automatic now, muscle memory from five hundred applications.
+He kept scrolling anyway.
 TaskRabbit showed nothing.
 Fiverr showed nothing.
 Even the food delivery apps had waitlists for drivers.
-He scrolled anyway.
 What else was there to do?

 The neighborhood around him was waking up wrong.
-Broken glass caught the first light.
-Graffiti tags layered over graffiti tags.
-The bodega on the corner had bars on the windows and a sign that said CASH ONLY in red letters that had faded to pink.
-This wasn’t his neighborhood—he’d been priced out of his neighborhood six months ago—but it was familiar in the way all cheap places were familiar.
+Broken glass caught the first light, graffiti tags layered over graffiti tags, and the bodega on the corner had bars on the windows with a sign that said CASH ONLY in red letters faded to pink.
+This wasn’t his neighborhood—he’d been priced out six months ago—but it was familiar in the way all cheap places were familiar.
 The same tired exhaustion in the concrete.

-His hand found the gun again, fingers wrapping around the grip.
-Safety off.
-He’d been carrying it for three days.
-Today might be the day he actually used it.
+His hand found the gun again, fingers wrapping around the grip with the safety off.
+He’d been carrying it for three days, and today might be the day he actually used it.
 Maybe.

-The man wore a suit that probably cost more than Steven’s last three months of rent.
-Charcoal gray, perfectly tailored, the kind of fabric that moved like water.
-His shoes were leather, polished to a mirror shine.
-His watch caught the dawn light—something Swiss, something with complications Steven didn’t understand, something that cost more than a used car.
+The man wore a suit that probably cost more than Steven’s last three months of rent, charcoal gray and perfectly tailored, the kind of fabric that moved like water.
+His shoes were polished leather, his watch something Swiss that caught the dawn light, something with complications Steven didn’t understand, something that cost more than a used car.

-He held a coffee cup.
-Fifteen dollars, easy.
-Maybe twenty.
-The logo was from one of those places where you had to explain what you wanted in a specific order or they’d look at you like you were broken.
+He held a coffee cup, fifteen dollars easy, maybe twenty, the logo from one of those places where you had to explain what you wanted in a specific order or they’d look at you like you were broken.

-The man stood alone on the corner.
-No cab.
-No Uber pulling up.
-No bodyguard.
-He sipped his coffee, watching the sunrise like he was in a fucking park instead of three blocks from where someone got stabbed last week.
+The man stood alone on the corner with no cab, no Uber pulling up, no bodyguard, sipping his coffee and watching the sunrise like he was in a fucking park instead of three blocks from where someone got stabbed last week.

-The gun came out smooth.
-His hand didn’t shake.
-That surprised him.
-He’d thought they would shake.
+The gun came out smooth and his hand didn’t shake, which surprised him.
+He’d thought it would.

 “Give me your money.”

-The words came out flat.
-Not threatening, not desperate.
-Just words.
-He raised the gun, pointed it at the man’s chest.
+The words came out flat, not threatening, not desperate, just words, and he raised the gun and pointed it at the man’s chest.

 That was wrong.
 That was all wrong.
-Everyone flinched.
-Everyone’s eyes went wide, everyone’s breath caught, everyone’s hands came up in that universal gesture of please don’t.
-Right?
+Everyone flinched—everyone’s eyes went wide, everyone’s breath caught, everyone’s hands came up in that universal gesture of please don’t.
 Everyone looked at a gun like it was the only thing in the world.

 This man looked at Steven like Steven was mildly interesting.

-“You’re really going to shoot me,” the man said.
-Not a question.
-His voice was calm, almost curious.
+“You’re really going to shoot me,” the man said, not a question, his voice calm, almost curious.
 “Kill another human being.
 Over the twenty dollars in my wallet and some fraud-protected credit cards.”

-“That’s your plan?” the man continued.
-He took another sip of coffee.
-The cup never shook.
+“That’s your plan?” the man continued, taking another sip of coffee, the cup never shaking.
 “Pull the trigger.
 Add homicide to armed robbery.
 Hope you can get away before the cameras ping your location and the cops triangulate your phone and someone posts your face online with a hundred hashtags.”

-“I—” Steven’s throat was dry.
-The gun suddenly felt stupid in his hand.
-Heavy and stupid and pointless.
+“I—” Steven’s throat was dry, and the gun suddenly felt stupid in his hand, heavy and stupid and pointless.

 “What did you do?” the man asked.
 “Before.”